-Contracted lands must be dedicated to the commercial production of agricultural commodities, commercial grazing operation, or commercial horse breeding, as defined, for sale in wholesale or direct marketing channels.
+Contracted lands must be dedicated to the commercial production of agricultural commodities, commercial grazing operation, commercial horse breeding or timber harvest, as defined, for sale in wholesale or direct marketing channels.
 Agricultural commodities shall mean an unprocessed product of farms, ranches, production nurseries and forests.